osdio/noder-react-native/README.md

 Click the run button in Xcode, if something went wrong, you need to rebuild all packages that be used in this project with Xcode (Just select the package and press **command+B** to run compile).

-If you want to run it on you iPhone, please follow the [Offical Doc](http://facebook.github.io/react-native/docs/runningondevice.html#content).
+If you want to run it on your iPhone, please follow the [Offical Doc](http://facebook.github.io/react-native/docs/runningondevice.html#content).

 If you don't want to update the ip manually, please run: